 - Anxiety when thinking of not being able to access the substance

-- Insomnia that related to not being able to use drug
+- Insomnia that related to not being able to use a drug

-- Craving that appear sporadically, even years after quitting the drug
+- Craving that appears sporadically, even years after quitting the drug

 - Mood swings